sakshiojha72/sakshiojha72/README.md

 **Backend Developer · CS Student · Perpetually caffeinated**

 I build things.
-Java backends, REST APIs, full-stack systems — the kind of projects that work in production, not just on my laptop.
-Currently interning and learning what it actually takes to write clean, scalable code.
+Java backends, REST APIs, full-stack systems the kind of projects that work in production, not just on my laptop.
+Currently exploring and learning what it actually takes to write clean, scalable code.
 Every project here is a step, not a showcase.

 ---